-On December 6, 2018, ENABLE.EU will be presented at a side event at the COP24 climate change conference in Katowice, Poland.
-The event will bring together decision makers, environmental activists, industry representatives and scientists to discuss policy, societal and technological options to achieve the global energy transition.
-There will be a presentation of key elements of the political, economic, societal, and technological options for a successful energy transition, followed by an interactive panel discussion with the audience to discuss stakeholder involvement and the influence of individual decisions and preferences on technological choices and the success of policy implementations.
+On December 6, 2018, ENABLE.EU was presented at a side event at the COP24 climate change conference in Katowice, Poland.
+The event brought together decision makers, environmental activists, industry representatives and scientists to discuss policy, societal and technological options to achieve the global energy transition.
+Key elements of the political, economic, societal, and technological options for a successful energy transition were presented, followed by an interactive panel discussion with the audience to discuss stakeholder involvement and the influence of individual decisions and preferences on technological choices and the success of policy implementations.

-In the first part of the session, Mária Bartek-Lesi of REKK and Hector Pollitt, Cambridge Econometrics will discuss Understanding the determinants of individual energy choices on behalf of ENABLE.EU.
-The subsequent panel discussion, moderated by Stefano Proietti of ISINNOVA and entitled “How do we articulate the role of individuals, companies and technology for a successful energy transition”, will feature Arnulf Jäger-Waldau, of the Joint Research Centre of the European Commission (JRC), Emilie Magdalinski, of the Jacques Delors Institute, Miguel Muñoz Rodriguez, Head of Climate Policies, Iberdrola, and Bernhard Kohl, Strategic Environmental Management – European Affairs, voestalpine, AG.
+In the first part of the session, Mária Bartek-Lesi of REKK and Hector Pollitt, Cambridge Econometrics discussed Understanding the determinants of individual energy choices on behalf of ENABLE.EU.
+The subsequent panel discussion, moderated by Stefano Proietti of ISINNOVA and entitled “How do we articulate the role of individuals, companies and technology for a successful energy transition”, featured Arnulf Jäger-Waldau, of the Joint Research Centre of the European Commission (JRC), Emilie Magdalinski, of the Jacques Delors Institute, Miguel Muñoz Rodriguez, Head of Climate Policies, Iberdrola, and Bernhard Kohl, Strategic Environmental Management – European Affairs, voestalpine, AG.

 The Energy Union Framework Strategy laid out on 25 February 2015 has embraced a citizens-oriented energy transition based on a low-carbon transformation of the energy system.
 The success of the energy transition pillar in the Energy Union will hinge upon the social acceptability of the necessary reforms and on the public engagement in conceptualizing, planning, and implementing low carbon energy transitions.
 The ENABLE.EU project will aim to define the key determinants of individual and collective energy choices in three key consumption areas – transportation, heating & cooling, and electricity – and in the shift to prosumption (users-led initiatives of decentralised energy production and trade).
 The project will also investigate the interrelations between individual and collective energy choices and their impact on regulatory, technological and investment decisions.
 The analysis will be based on national household and business surveys in 11 countries, as well as research-area-based comparative case studies.